xlight05/katacoda-scenarios/cellery/hello-world/step2.md

-## Hello World Cell

-You will see an hello world example created using your project name.
-You can edit the example according to your needs.

-Since this is a hello world tutorial, We will use the auto generated cell file.

-Use editor to go to your project file and open Hello-World.bal

-Hello world explenation goes here.
+## Initializing the project

+In this step you will be creating your cellery project.
+Type `cellery init`{{execute}} in your terminal to initialize your project.
+You will be getting  a prompt for your project name.
+Enter `hello-world`{{execute}} as the project name.
+It will create a folder for your project.
+You can switch in to that directory using `cd hello-world`{{execute}}.
+Cellery will automatically generate a hello world cell file for you.
+Since this is a hello world scenario, we can use that cell file.

+You can examine cell that was created.
+It is kinda self self explanatory however in next step we will be learning about each field detailed.